By: Nicole Kitchener

 Squamous cell carcinomas (SCC) are malignant tumours of the epithelial cells of the skin.
 They are locally invasive and can be very destructive.
 SCCs are slow-growing, typically wart-like, and are often not spotted until the lesions are more advanced.
 Any changes in pigment or to the surface of the skin should, therefore, be examined by a veterinarian immediately because, if left untreated, SSCs can metastasize to lymph nodes and internal organs and become fatal.

 It has been traditionally thought that SCCs occur when ultraviolet light from the sun penetrates skin cells, damaging DNA and causing abnormal cell growth.
-Horses with non-pigmented or white skin (such as Paints and Appaloosas) are susceptible to these skin tumours because they don’t have protective melanin pigmentation, particularly in areas where skin meets mucous membranes.
+Horses with non-pigmented or white skin (such as Paint horses and Appaloosas) are susceptible to these skin tumours because they don’t have protective melanin pigmentation, particularly in areas where skin meets mucous membranes.
 They are the most common tumour in and around the eye.
 SCCs can also be found at the mouth, anus and genitals, and “fleshy ulcerated masses that can be quite large on the penis,” according to Wobeser.

 One of Wobeser’s current research projects investigates the possibility that SCCs may, like sarcoids, be caused by a papillomavirus.
 “In this case though, it’s an equine papillomavirus that is thought to be the cause,” he said.
 “If caused by a virus, there is the possibility that these could be a sexually transmitted disease in the same way that cervical cancer in women can be a sexually transmitted disease through infection with a different papillomavirus.”